ZK Rollup

 Instant Finality

-- Withdrawals can execute immediately (just L1 finality time, ~15-30 minutes)
+- Withdrawals can execute immediately.

-- Enables faster CEX deposits, cross-chain bridges, and time-sensitive operations
+- Enables faster CEX deposits, cross-chain bridges, and time-sensitive operations.

 Higher Security Guarantees